Capitol riot defendant gets probation after rare setback for prosecutors at Oath Keepers trial

 Prosecutors said Greene had traveled with Rhodes before, and knew the likely outcome when he called for Oath Keepers to come to the Capitol that day.
 “Mr. Greene did not stumble upon this riot,” prosecutor Kathryn Rakoczy said.

-But Greene’s attorney said the evidence never added up to the charges prosecutors alleged and the jury rejected it.
+But Greene’s attorney said the evidence never added up to the charges prosecutors alleged, and the verdict reflected it.

 “He came to do a job,” William Shipley said.
 “He’s really differently positioned than some of the others.”